 Atlantic croaker (Micropogonias undulates) are a bottom-dwelling species, in the same family as red drum and weakfish.
 They can be found from the Gulf of Maine to Argentina, but along the US Atlantic coast, they are most abundant from the Chesapeake Bay to northern Florida.
 Their name is derived from croaking noises they make during the spawning season by vibrating their abdominal muscles against their swim bladder.
 Atlantic croaker spawn in warm pelagic waters during the fall and winter months, and the larvae and juveniles settle in estuaries to mature.
 The Chesapeake Bay is an important spawning and nursery habitat for croaker.
 Most Atlantic croaker are mature by the end of their first year.
 They grow quickly and may reach sizes of over 20”.
 The world record for Atlantic croaker is 8 lbs 11 oz.
 The oldest observed age is 17 years, but it is uncommon to see fish older than 10 years in the catch.

-Sought by recreational anglers and commercial fishermen alike, an estimated 2.8 million pounds of croaker were landed in 2022.
-The commercial and recreational fisheries harvested 25% and 75% of the 2022 total, respectively, which was similar to 2020 and 2021 when the recreational fishery also harvested a majority (84% and 68%, respectively) of the total Atlantic croaker harvest.
-This represents a large shift from the previous 10 year average spilt, of 52% and 48%, respectively, from 2010 to 2019.
+Sought by recreational anglers and commercial fishermen alike, an estimated 2.3 million pounds of croaker were landed in 2023.
+The commercial and recreational fisheries harvested 22% and 78% of the 2023 total, respectively, which continues a trend that began in 2020, of the recreational fishery harvesting a majority (2020-2023 average=76%) of the total Atlantic croaker harvest.
+This represents a large shift from the historical spilt of recreational and commercial Atlantic croaker harvest, averaging 43% and 57%, respectively.
 Virginia harvested the majority of croaker recreationally while North Carolina harvested the majority of commercial landings.

 In 2017, a benchmark stock assessment was completed.
 This assessment used a stock synthesis model to address a major source of uncertainty from previous assessments – the magnitude of croaker bycatch in South Atlantic shrimp trawls.
 However, due to conflicting trends in abundance and harvest, as well as other uncertainties, this assessment was not recommended for management use.